Chuhtra/Extended-SimGNN-with-LSH/README.md

 - The code for generating and using synthetic data and for the 'measure time' functionality are removed because I didn't test it, but it might turn out useful in the future.
 - Also some the code of some early tries to incorporate [GatedGCN](https://arxiv.org/abs/1711.07553), is left in comments.

-### Datasets TODO
+### Datasets
-The datasets are taken with the help of [GEDDataset](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html#torch_geometric.datasets.GEDDataset), where the databases specified in the [original repository](https://github.com/yunshengb/SimGNN) with GED-values are loaded.
+The datasets are loaded with the help of [GEDDataset](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html#torch_geometric.datasets.GEDDataset), where the databases specified in the [original repository](https://github.com/yunshengb/SimGNN) with GED-values are used.
-Currently AIDS700nef, LINUX, ALKANE and IMDBMulti databases are supported.
+Currently AIDS700nef, LINUX and IMDBMulti databases are supported.

-### Options TODO
+### Options
 Training a SimGNN model is handled by the `src/main.py` script which provides the following command line arguments.

-#### Input and output options TODO
+#### Input and output options for main.py
 ```
-  --database    STR     Name of the dataset to be used.
+  --dataset               STR         Name of the dataset to be used.
 Default is `AIDS700nef`.
-  --plot        BOOL    Plot mse values during the learning.
+  --plot-loss             BOOL        Plot mse values during the learning.
 Default is False.
 ```
-#### Model options TODO
+#### Model options
 ```
   --diffpool              BOOL        Differentiable pooling.
-Default is False.
+Default is True.
   --gnn-operator          STR         Type of gnn operator.
-Default is gcn.
+Default is gin.
+  --use-lsh               BOOL        Flag for using or not the LSH model.
+Default is True.
   --filters-1             INT         Number of filter in 1st GNN layer.
 Default is 64.
   --filters-2             INT         Number of filter in 2nd GNN layer.
 Default is 32.
   --filters-3             INT         Number of filter in 3rd GNN layer.
-Default is 16.
+Default is 32.
   --tensor-neurons        INT         Neurons in tensor network layer.
 Default is 16.
   --bottle-neck-neurons   INT         Bottle neck layer neurons.
 Default is 16.
   --bins                  INT         Number of histogram bins.
 Default is 16.